This post may contain affiliate links. Please read my affiliate policy.

 More Berry Smoothie Recipes

 Berries are a staple smoothie ingredient.
 Find what’s fresh and local to you, then toss it in your blender!
 I love grabbing bags of frozen mixed berries to have on hand as well.
 Fresh or frozen berries work great in this blueberry spinach smoothie.
-Then use the leftovers for another delicious smoothie:
+Here are some of my favorite fruit smoothies you can try out:

 2 glasses of blueberry spinach smoothie with paper straws.